 Principle #3 - The dose makes the poison

 For example, bananas contain the element potassium for which they are famous.
 If the potassium of a hundred or so bananas were extracted, concentrated, and taken as a supplement it could stop the heart.
-Because of this, intravenous push of potassium is the preferred agent of assisted suicide and lethal injection.
+In fact, potassium is so instantly lethal, am intravenous push of potassium is the preferred agent of assisted suicide.
 Suppose you were to eat a hundred bananas all at once, would it kill you?
 Likely not.
 The body would take hours to digest and absorb the potassium.
 The peak levels in blood would not reach high enough to kill.
 Thus, it is only when the potassium from the banana is concentrated and delivered all at once that it becomes lethal.
 The dose is very important.

 Principle #4 - In nature the concentrations of active ingredients are variable

-Plants distribute different amounts of chemicals in different parts of the plant.
+Plants distribute different amounts of chemicals to different parts of the plant.
 The leaves, the stems, and the roots may differ dramatically in the concentration of a particular active ingredient.
-The concentration of chemicals also depends on other factors including the different strains of the plant, the amount of light during the growing season, water availability, and the quality of the soil.
+Even within the same plant part the concentration may vary because of factors such as: the different strains of the plant, the amount of light during the growing season, water availability, and the quality of the soil.
 Thus, from batch to batch, from company to company, supplements can have completely different dosages of the active ingredient.
 This issue is particularly problematic when purchasing a herbal supplement, like Echinacea or Ginkgo, where the active ingredient has never been identified - knowing the dose is almost impossible.

 Principle #5- Plants are not our friends